thlorenz/proxyquire/README.md

 - resets any registered overrides
 - flushes nodejs's require cache in order to force re-requiring the module you are testing, in order to cause any new overridden modules to be re-required as well
+- this is useful if you want to entirely start over in overriding dependencies

 ## proxyquire.add(Object)